TheModernObserver

 While the console release was the story of 2025, the 2026 PC launch of GTA VI has redefined what we expect from an open world.
 The level of detail in Leonida (Rockstar's version of Florida) is staggering.
 From the AI-driven traffic patterns to the way the humidity affects the lighting, it is a technical marvel.
 If you have the hardware to run it, this isn't just a game—it’s a digital society.

 It finally happened.
 Bethesda has returned to its roots with a massive, traditional RPG that prioritizes player freedom over linear storytelling.
-Unlike the sterile planets of Starfield, Hammerfell feels lived-in, dense, and full of secrets.
+Hammerfell feels lived-in, dense, and full of secrets.
 The "Radiant AI" system has been overhauled, making every NPC feel like they have a genuine schedule and purpose.

 3. Ghost of Tsushima 2 (Sucker Punch/Sony)